adityakhati-03/GalgotiasUniversityClone/README.md

 # Clone of official website of Galgotias University

-This is a static clone of Galgotias University created for learning and experimentation purposes.
+This is a static clone of Galgotias University official website created for learning and experimentation purposes.

 **Technologies Used:**
 * HTML